 Your debt-to-income ratio (DTI) is a percentage that compares your monthly debt expenses to your monthly gross income.
 To calculate your debt-to-income ratio, add up all the payments you make toward your debt in an average month.
-That includes your monthly credit card payments, car loans, other debts (payday loans, investment loans) and housing expenses — either rent or the costs for your mortgage principal, plus interest, property taxes and insurance (PITI), and any homeowner association fees.
+That includes your monthly credit card payments, car loans, other debts (for example, payday loans or investment loans) and housing expenses—either rent or the costs for your mortgage principal, plus interest, property taxes and insurance (PITI) and any homeowner association fees.

 To calculate your debt-to-income ratio, divide your monthly debt obligations by your monthly gross income.

 For example, if you pay $400 on credit cards, $200 on car loans and $1,400 a month in rent, your total monthly debt commitment is $2,000.
 If you make $60,000 a year, your monthly gross income is $60,000 divided by 12 months for a total of $5,000 a month.
 Your debt-to-income ratio is $2,000 divided by $5,000, which works out to 0.4 or 40%.

 Because it's important to lenders.
 Banks and other lenders study how much debt their customers can take on before those customers are likely to start having financial difficulties, and they use this knowledge to set lending amounts.
 While the preferred maximum DTI varies from lender to lender, it’s often around 36%.